A narcissist's world

 Figure 1: The tree, like any living organism, originates from a single point (Earth), growing from nothing to a higher state (Heaven) while playing out a creative role in its environment.
 Binding this process together are the opposing yet mutually exclusive life and death instincts.

 Using the tree as an analogy, we see that humans are bound to this same process of development.
 We too must be supported by a source of nurture, must have a higher state to aspire towards, and so long as we are alive, must direct our life energy toward a creative purpose which contributes to our world.
-If any of these three elements are missing, we fall into depression and despair.
+If any of these three elements are missing, we fall into ill health and despair.

 This dark, heavy state plagues us all on occasion, and lies at the core of every living being.
 Sigmund Freund, in his book ‘Beyond the Pleasure Principle,’ proposed that ‘the goal of all life is death,’ of which he is correct to a degree.
 In reality, the goal of all life is death and rebirth.
 This is the endless cycle of the universe, where life is born, dies, and is replaced by new life forms.
 This process is balanced by opposing yet mutually exclusive drives.
 Freud called one the life instinct, and the other the death instinct.
 The life instinct is there to compel us to survive, pursue pleasure, love and care for each other, cooperate with others, reproduce, and self-actualise.
 The death instinct, in comparison, has a magnetic pull toward a desolate state which the life instinct must overcome.
 We all experience this when we struggle to get out of bed, or get caught in negative thinking, or procrastinate, or fall into apathy.
 Behind these inhibiting acts of self-sabotage is the death instinct, continually working to return life to its original, inorganic state.
 So long as our basic needs for food, shelter and connection are met, and as long as we have a higher power to aspire towards, the life instinct can thrive.
 What Freud referred to as the ‘pressure toward death’ is then overcome, and our journey can progress.
-The only remaining concern we have is to determine which direction we should direct this so-called life instinct.
+The only remaining concern we have is to determine which direction this so-called life instinct should take.

 Permission to grow

-Before we may begin the path toward self-actualisation, we need to secure help.
+Before we can begin the path toward self-actualisation, we need to secure help.
 While a tree can anchor itself in the soil and grow toward the sun, humans need the support of other humans to grow to maturity.
-The world is complex and full of danger, and our True Self has infinite potential while our body and conscious mind is limited, especially early in life.
+The world is complex and full of danger, and our True Self has infinite potential while our body and conscious mind are limited, especially early in life.
 We start off helpless while overwhelmed with options and possibilities.
 We need to have life presented to us in a structured way.
 We also need initiation into the world, which we gain by imitating specific role models within our ‘tribe.’
 For this reason, we feel an instant pull toward people who we believe can show us the way forward; people of higher power who ‘have it all worked out.’

 The original higher power

 Regardless of whether you are religious or not, you have already given yourself over to a higher power.
 The second you came out of your mother’s womb, you were a frightened, vulnerable baby, with a desperate need for care and security.
 From this precarious position, anyone who cared for you became larger than life.
 These family figures were also vulnerable and uncertain in their own way.
-Still, from your perspective, they were celestial beings from a divine realm, possessing qualities and abilities that were beyond your comprehension.
+Still, from your infantile perspective, they were magical beings from a divine realm, possessing qualities and abilities that were beyond your comprehension.

 Consider that your experience back then was immensely different from now.
 For one, you did not possess the conscious mind you now take for granted.
 Rationality and knowledge were non-existent.
 There was no analysing and making sense of the world.
 Instead, you experienced the world energetically.
 An example which demonstrates this mode is a superhero movie, or any movie with a compelling protagonist.
 These transcendental characters are portrayed as supremely gifted, and hence morph into someone other-worldly.
 An underdeveloped mind views its parents precisely this way.
 Relative to a baby, consider the herculean strength of your father as he picked you up without effort.
-Imagine for a second the nurturing softness of your mother’s body and the way her breast milk flooded your fledgling body with life.
+Imagine for a second the nurturing softness of your mother’s body and the intoxicating way her breast milk flooded your fledgling body with life.
 These paragons really would have been something to behold for a child.

 When you reached your ‘terrible twos,’ you entered the narcissistic phase of childhood development, and your grandiosity peaked.
 You believed that you were indestructible, and that the world revolved around you.
 Your vocabulary consisted mostly of ‘I,’ ‘me’ and ‘mine.’
 You roamed your environment shamelessly while there was always somebody taking care of your every need.
 Eventually, you hit barriers.
 As frustrating as it was, there was a gap between your perceived capabilities and your actual power.
 You realised that without someone to support you and cater to your needs, you would get nowhere.
 Due to your lack of real-world ability, you had no choice but to delegate power to your guardians.
 You noticed that food, clothing and toys appeared like magic, and you took for granted that they would keep coming.
 Where things came from and who made them did not cross your mind, nor did the thought that you would one day have to provide for yourself.
 Personal power would come later in life as you grew and developed.
-In the meantime, your guardians reigned over your life.
+Meanwhile, your guardians reigned over your life.
 You allowed them to feed you, shelter you, clothe you, help you go to the bathroom, manage your bedtime and tell you where it was safe and unsafe to play.
 It was a given that they ran the show.
 This act of surrendering your personal power is called infantilisation.